pmclanahan/basket-lib/packages/celery/docs/faq.rst

     Defaults requiretty

-If you have this configuration in your :file:`/etc/sudoers` file then tasks will not be able to call sudo when celeryd is running as a daemon.
+If you have this configuration in your :file:`/etc/sudoers` file then tasks will not be able to call sudo when the worker is running as a daemon.
 If you want to enable that, then you need to remove the line from sudoers.

 See: http://timelordz.com/wiki/Apache_Sudo_Commands